strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/step-by-step.md

 # Step-by-step guide to upgrade to Strapi 5

-The latest major version of Strapi is Strapi 5, which is currently provided as a Release Candidate (RC) version, not as a stable version yet.
+The latest major version of Strapi is Strapi 5.

 The present page is meant to be used as step-by-step instructions for upgrading your Strapi v4 application to Strapi 5.